 3. The MSGin5G Server verifies that the sender is authorized to send the message and checks the integrity of the message.

-If the received MSGin5G message request is for Group Message, the MSGin5G Server shall generate an individual message to all group members (excluding the message originator) with additional Recipient UE Service ID to each individual message as shown in table 8.3.3-1.
+If the received MSGin5G message request is for a Group Message, the MSGin5G Server shall generate an individual message to all group members (excluding the message originator) with additional Recipient UE Service ID to each individual message as shown in table 8.3.3-1.

 If the received MSGin5G message is a Message Topic message, the MSGin5G Server shall generate an individual message to all subscribers subscribing this message topic (excluding the message originator) with additional Recipient UE Service ID to each individual message as shown in table 8.3.3-1.